-Wondering if you should bring your dog along on your summer trip to Winter Park?
+Wondering if you should bring your dog along on your trip to Winter Park?
 The answer is YES!
 We know your dogs are part of the family, but vacationing with them isn’t always easy.
 Winter Park makes it effortless to let your pup enjoy your travels as much as you do!
-Here’s our recommended itinerary for you and your four-legged friend to have the best summer trip to the Colorado mountains this summer!
+Here’s our recommended itinerary for you and your four-legged friend to have the best possible trip to the Colorado mountains!

 Day 1: Check-in